 - Shared safety concerns on public health

-- Research, technological development and space
+- Research, technological development & space

 - Development cooperation & humanitarian aid

 - Civil protection*